-I sent the kids upstairs while I made all the fixins so they could come down and see it all ready at once.
+I sent the kids upstairs while I made all the fixins, so they could come down and see it all ready at once.
 I set our table with a black tablecloth, black plates, and black goblets for our butterbeer.
-Our glowing jack-o-lanterns became our table centerpiece.
+Our glowing jack-o-lanterns lit up our table as the centerpiece.
 I used the adjacent counter for the spread of food, each dish with it’s own little sign describing the dish.
-The lights were low, the candles were lit, and the Harry Potter music was sounding.
+I turned the lights down low, lit the candles, and started up the Harry Potter music for ambience.

 Our Hogwart’s Feast Menu

 - Hogwart’s Hotwitches (hot roast beef and cheddar sandwiches)

 - Caramel Apple Bites (I created apple bites with a melon baller and then dipped them in caramel…I stuck a toothpick in so we could pick them up easily and without a big mess.)